LMU Munich: 1800–1933

-In the second half of the 19th century, the university rose to great prominence in the European scientific community, attracting many of the world's leading scientists.
+In the second half of the 19th century, the university rose to great prominence in the European scientific community, attracting many of the global leading scientists.
 It was also a period of great expansion.
 From 1903, women were allowed to study at Bavarian universities, and by 1918, the female proportion of students at LMU had reached 18%.
-In 1918, Adele Hartmann became the first woman in Germany to earn the Habilitation (higher doctorate), at LMU.
+In 1918, Adele Hartmann became with her habilitation (higher doctorate) at this university the first woman in Germany to earn a habilitation.

 During the Weimar Republic, the university continued to be one of the world's leading universities, with professors such as Wilhelm Röntgen, Wilhelm Wien, Richard Willstätter, Arnold Sommerfeld and Ferdinand Sauerbruch.

 1933–1945

 During the Third Reich, academic freedom was severely curtailed.
 In 1943, the White Rose group, consisting of anti-Nazi students, carried out a campaign opposing the National Socialists at this institution.
 The university subsequently removed Kurt Huber, a Nazi opposition fighter, from his position and revoked his doctorate upon his arrest.

-Between 1933 and 1936, Karl Escherich served as rector at Ludwig Maximilian University of Munich, followed by Leopold Kölbl from 1936 to 1938, Philipp Broemser from 1938 to 1941, and finally, Walther Wüst from 1941 to 1945.
+Between 1933 and 1936, Karl Escherich served as rector at Ludwig-Maximilians-Universität München, followed by Leopold Kölbl from 1936 to 1938, Philipp Broemser from 1938 to 1941, and finally, Walther Wüst from 1941 to 1945.